Cybergroup-Research/ignite-docs/docs/openAPI/openAPI-client.md

 ## Usage

-Enter the URL to your openAPI configuration (json or yaml file) and push the <b>Read</b> button.
+Enter the URL to your openAPI configuration (json or yaml file) and push the <b>Load Specification</b> button.
 That's it.
 You can now select the operation you want to run.

 ### Example